-Presented to the public at the SIHH 2010 event, the Vacheron Constantin Patrimony Traditionnelle 38 mm (Ref.
-82172/000G-9383) hand-wound watch is a white gold version of the model presented last year.
+Presented to the public at the SIHH 2010 event, the hand-wound Vacheron Constantin Patrimony Traditionnelle 38 mm (Ref.
+82172/000G-9383) is a white gold version of the model presented last year.
 With its Spartan design and a nicely decorated hand-made mechanism, this refreshed timepiece still seems to be an accessory of choice for CEOs of transnational corporations.

 Like the original model, the refreshed iteration is still powered by the Calibre 4400 hand-wound movement.
 Classical in its style and design, the movement is easily serviceable and, featuring one large mainspring barrel instead of a pair, is more reliable.

-However, for reliability there is a price.
+However, for reliability, there is a price.
 The single barrel design ensures no more than 65 hours of power reserve after the watch was fully wound.
 Of course, that is more than enough if you simply want to have a dressy timekeeper that would easily survive the weekend, yet, in this price range, there are plenty of similarly styled watches that offer a lot more impressive power reserve rating.

 For example, the new IWC Portofino Hand-Wound Caliber 59210 (Ref.
 5101) will work for at least eight days, which is quite remarkable, isn’t it?

-The movement is well finished, too, with its perfect Geneva stripes, sun-burst pattern on the barrel and beautiful perlage.
+The movement is well finished, too, with its perfect Geneva stripes, the sun-burst pattern on the barrel and beautiful perlage.
 The caliber also sports the legendary Hallmark of Geneva seal that ensures that the mechanism was made according to the highest industry standards.

 The watch’s dial features faceted hour markers giving the dial a third dimension and clearly stating that this is not some cheap stuff from the “below $3000” category of Swiss watches.
 The dauphine hands are slightly frosted, which makes them look even more, well, noble.